tnordloh/testing_your_legacy/README.md

 #### Examples

-These examples assume no real knowledge on building tests, other than the ability to run the `rake test` command.
-This is mostly written as the reference I wish I had access to, when I tried to figure out how to test my legacy application, so experts may want to just skim the examples.
+These examples assume no real knowledge on building tests, other than the ability to run the `rake test` command; it is a summary of the things I wish I knew, when I tried to figure out how to test my legacy application, so if you are already familiar with writing tests, you may want to just skim this section.

-To run, execute the command:

-`tests_via_sumo [-c or --count <count>] [-s or --source_category <category>]`

-source_category defaults to a * .

-Count defaults to 25, and controls the number of tests generated.

-Results are generated on stdout, for maximum flexibility on where the tests are placed in the Rails application.

-Here are some examples on how to modify the generated templates, for your application.

 #### Example 1:  Base url test

+I took the output from `tests_via_sumo`, and appended them to the `./test/integration/user_stories_test.rb` file.

+Modifying the auto-generated test to work for you:

 ```ruby
 test "visit /" do